brokiem/NetCord/Documentation/guides/events/first-events.md

 Other events work similar to these.
 You can play with them if you want!

 > [!NOTE]
 > When using @NetCord.Gateway.ShardedGatewayClient, you need to implement @NetCord.Hosting.Gateway.IShardedGatewayEventHandler or @NetCord.Hosting.Gateway.IShardedGatewayEventHandler`1 instead.
-You also need to use @NetCord.Hosting.Gateway.GatewayEventHandlerServiceCollectionExtensions.AddShardedGatewayEventHandlers(Microsoft.Extensions.DependencyInjection.IServiceCollection,System.Reflection.Assembly) to add event handlers instead.
+You also need to use @NetCord.Hosting.Gateway.GatewayEventHandlerServiceCollectionExtensions.AddShardedGatewayEventHandlers(Microsoft.Extensions.DependencyInjection.IServiceCollection,System.Reflection.Assembly) to add event handlers and @NetCord.Hosting.Gateway.GatewayEventHandlerHostExtensions.UseShardedGatewayEventHandlers(Microsoft.Extensions.Hosting.IHost) to bind them instead.

 ## [Bare Bones](#tab/bare-bones)